 The Usk has something to offer every Season.
 Even now when Spring is confused by the refusal of Winter to leave, the river is determined to impress.
 Heavy rain that preceded the snow is pushing the flow through at a pace I would not like to test.
 I enjoy wading, but I know my limitations.

-Today, even my daft retriever has enough sense of self preservation to stay out of the water.
+Today, even Ollie, my daft retriever has enough sense of self preservation to stay out of the water.
 The snow stops and I look for any signs of fishiness.
 Nothing to report.
-The river offers no hints of its (deserved) reputation for early season trout.
+The river offers no hint of its (deserved) reputation for early season trout.
 I contemplate the coming week and consider if it affords me a chance to open my season or will it be next weekend?
 As I wander down-stream I continue to explore every inch of the current.
 I rehearse where the fly will land and how the line will track.
 I note where I’ll stand to fish the seam below a boulder and where I might try a left handed cast to avoid the tree trout.

 My eye catches a little back eddy and I see a distinct ring.
 It’s almost certainly something that’s fallen from the overhanging branch, but I know it’s a hulk of a brownie that is going to spend the next few days working its way upstream a couple of miles; where I will be waiting on my opening day.